verica-vujicic/limeandcoconut/_posts/2021-01-04-Short-Roadtrip-to-Kosmaj.markdown

 <figure>
     <img src='/assets/images/KosmajJan2021/kastaljann.jpg' alt='missing' />
-    <figcaption></figcaption>
+    <figcaption>Photo by Verica Vujicic / Lime & Coconut</figcaption>
 </figure>

 Thick stone walls and numerous window and door frames extend to hundreds of meters.
-As a monument of exceptional values, Kastaljan describes the period of [despot Stefan Lazarević](https://en.wikipedia.org/wiki/Stefan_Lazarević), and the power and wealth of the Serbian country during the middle age.
+As a monument of exceptional values, Kastaljan describes the period of [despot Stefan Lazarević](https://en.wikipedia.org/wiki/Stefan_Lazarević), and the power and wealth of the Serbian country during the middle-age.

+ <div class="aside-quote"><q>
+    "The middle-age monasteries were built to be no longer than one riding day apart"
+</q></div>

+Svetolik Busarac, trip advisor and co-founder of the 4x4 Serbia Crew association, says that the middle-age monasteries were built to be no longer than one riding day apart, so the travelers would always have a place to stay during the night.
+No wonder there are so many monasteries and churches in such close range here on Kosmaj.

 ## 5. The Monument to Kosmaj Partisan Devision

 The most popular attraction is [the monument to Kosmaj partisan division](https://www.google.com/search?q=kosmaj+monument&client=safari&rls=en&sxsrf=ALeKk01vn09QjggLNOzBUW-4b4cU6m2WFg:1609777439142&source=lnms&tbm=isch&sa=X&ved=2ahUKEwixrrWj2ILuAhWRCuwKHebMC1oQ_AUoAXoECBIQAw&biw=1440&bih=837) from world war II on the top of Kosmaj mountain.
 It was built in 1971 as a symbol of freedom and the eternal flame of those who fell during WWII.
 The base is 18 m wide.
 The monument consists of five concrete arms 30 meters high.
 Soon after sculptor Vojin Stojić and architect Gradimir Medaković revealed the statue, it became a sign of recognition of the Kosmaj area.

-<div class="aside-quote"><q>
-    "The middle ages monasteries were built on a day of the horse ride from each other"
-</q></div>

-Svetolik Busarac, trip advisor and co-founder of the 4x4 Serbia Crew association, says that the middle ages monasteries were built on a day of the horse ride from each other, so the travelers would always have a place to stay during the night.
-No wonder there are so many monasteries and churches in such close range here on Kosmaj, says he.

 <figure>
     <img src='/assets/images/KosmajJan2021/partizani.jpg' alt='missing' />
-    <figcaption></figcaption>
+    <figcaption>Photo by Verica Vujicic / Lime & Coconut</figcaption>
 </figure>

 <br>